 - Queen’s Library has an outstanding collection of resources relating to Spain and Latin America.
 The Language Centre has state-of-the-art facilities for language learning, and the IT provision more generally is excellent.

 Internationally Renowned Experts

-- Spanish at QUB has world leading experts in Spanish and Latin American literature and culture.
+- Spanish at QUB has world leading experts in Spanish and Latin American literatures and cultures.
+Thanks to the breadth of staff expertise we are able to offer students the opportunity to study countries across the Spanish speaking world and different time periods.
 Research in Languages at Queen’s was ranked 3rd in the UK in REF 2014 for Research Intensity and 5th for Grade Point Average.

 - Students run a lively Spanish and Portuguese Society, and staff offer support through a personal tutoring system, skills development programme and a structured framework for feedback.

 • 100% of students studying Spanish and Portuguese said that their course had provided them with opportunities to bring information and ideas together from different topics; 96% had been able to contact staff when they needed to; 93% of students said that staff were good at explaining things and, according to

 • Spanish and Portuguese Society: Students can get involved in a vibrant student network that organizes activities throughout the year (e.g. tapas nights, language intercambios) and includes many ERASMUS students at Queen’s as well.